marijnh/Eloquent-JavaScript/04_data.md

 This kind of loop is common in classical JavaScript—going over arrays one element at a time is something that comes up a lot, and to do that you'd run a counter over the length of the array and pick out each element in turn.

-There is a simpler way to write such loops in modern JavaScript.
+There is a simpler way to write such loops in modern JavaScript:

 ```
 for (let entry of JOURNAL) {